9 October 2024

 - Greenwashing

 The smell of mulled wine and freshly baked cookies wafting through the air, twinkling lights decorating the streets, and Christmas markets in full swing — The holidays are upon us, bringing tidings of joy, peace, and…sustainability?
 Central to the holiday festivities is, of course, the beloved Christmas tree, but have you ever wondered how green your Christmas tree actually is?
 In light of recent studies and growing environmental concerns, the diverse options, whether real, fake, or rented, invite a closer look.
-Here, we break down some cold, hard facts to help you choose the most sustainable Christmas tree.
+Here, we break down some cold, hard facts to help you choose a more sustainable Christmas tree.

 According to the German Forest Protection Association Landesverband Hessen e.V., an acre of Christmas tree cultivation absorbs 145 tons of carbon dioxide, filters out 300 tons of dust particles, and generates 100 tons of oxygen over a span of 10 years.
 (Source: SDW) Although conventional farms still rely on harmful herbicides and pesticides, their ecological potential deserves more attention.